andrewgreenh/advanced-react-2023/README.md

   - When clicking on the button, the counter should be incremented by 1
   - Display the current count on the button
 - Render the button in the FirstStepsWithTypeScript component.
-- Make sure, that `npm run test` run without any errors or warnings.
+- Make sure, that `npm run test` runs without any errors or warnings.

 **Part 2**